 "Doing well" means your dog has a normal stool.
 "Normal" is NOT mushy, watery, blood flecked, overly stinky, or of huge volume.
 A normal stool should (more or less) keep its shape when you pick it up.
 If it passes out of your dog with the consistency of ketchup or tomato paste, that is definitely not ideal.
-(Sorry about that comparision, but I thought it was better than using soft-serve or toothpaste as a comparison. :)

 If your dog's digestive tract was able to utilize more of the nutrition in his food there would be less waste for him to excrete and his stool would be able to hold its shape upon exiting (barring other issues that might affect stool consistency).
 Generally, the larger your dog's stools are means that more of the food he is eating is passing through his body as undigestible.
 (And "undigestible" means that he can't get the nutrition he needs out of those parts.)

 Lower quality kibble/dry-food is famous for large, voluminous, stinky stools.
-Kibble contains grains and/or legumes -- the amounts of which vary greatly between recipes.
+Kibble contains grains, potatoes and/or legumes -- the amounts of which vary greatly between recipes.
 The canine digestive tract is not designed to deal with "carbs", so they pretty much pass through undigested.
 As a rule of thumb, the lowest quality foods produce the largest volume of stool.